rpickering/ExportPrototype/README.md

 ###To install

-• Move ExportPrototype.jsx to Applications > Adobe Illustrator CS6 > Presets > en_GB > Scripts
+• Move ExportPrototype.jsx to Applications > Adobe Illustrator CS6 > Presets > en_GB > Scripts<br />
 • Restart Illustrator

 ###To use

-• Make sure your AI file is saved into it's own folder, to keep things tidy
+• Make sure your AI file is saved into it's own folder, to keep things tidy<br />
 • Create as many layers as you need individual divs, and name them appropriately.
-The layer’s name becomes the class for each div.
+The layer’s name becomes the class for each div.<br />
-• Save your file first, then go to File > Scripts > ExportPrototype
+• Save your file first, then go to File > Scripts > ExportPrototype<br />
 • The script will spit out files into the folder containing the current file - you can now open these in your favourite code editor and get prototyping!

 ###Notes, support and known issues